Montana Coal Facts

 Developers are increasingly looking to coal in Montana for mining because of our vast coal reserves and potential for export.
-MEIC is working hard to prevent the development of new coal mines and stop the expanion of expansion of existing mines.
+MEIC is working hard to prevent the development of new coal mines and stop the expansion of existing mines.

 As demand for coal wanes with the recognition that burning coal is extremely costly for public health and the environment, developers are increasingly looking towards export of coal in Montana to maintain their profits.

 Burning coal pollutes our air, our water, and our land and releases greenhouse gases.
 MEIC works hard to account for the true costs of burning coal - from climate change, to the associated health effects.